 Weekly Watering Number

-- Shrubs: 50% of the Weekly Watering Number
+How to use the Weekly Watering Number

 - Trees: Newly planted trees need regular watering for up to the first couple of years, while established trees may need a deep soak or two in summer.